-- The actuary should consider directly incorporating any material contingency where, in the actuary's opinion, there are adequate legal, theoretical, or empirical supporting grounds to enable this.
-The actuary should disclose the omission from the model of any contingencies he or she considers material. - If the actuary gives advice on the impact of a contingency that is not incorporated in the model used, that advice should be based on an assessment of that contingency, both alone and in combination with other factors, using appropriate actuarial methods.
-[Effective January 1, 2004] - The actuary's report would show the results of the actuarial calculation based on the application of the model, and with any provision for other contingencies not incorporated in the model as a separate adjustment.
-For example, the results of the actuarial calculation may include precise recognition of only net investment return and mortality, and any other provision for contingencies reported as a separate adjustment. - The actuary would comment on every contingency that has been taken into account in making the calculations.
-The actuary would also state that there may be other contingencies that could have a positive or negative impact and that have not been taken into account.
+The actuary should consider directly incorporating any material contingency where, in the actuary's opinion, there are adequate legal, theoretical, or empirical supporting grounds to enable this.
+The actuary should disclose the omission from the model of any contingencies he or she considers material.

+- If the actuary gives advice on the impact of a contingency that is not incorporated in the model .02 used, that advice should be based on an assessment of that contingency, both alone and in combination with other factors, using appropriate actuarial methods.
+[Effective January 1, 2004] - The actuary's report would show the results of the actuarial calculation based on the application .03 of the model, and with any provision for other contingencies not incorporated in the model as a separate adjustment.
+For example, the results of the actuarial calculation may include precise recognition of only net investment return and mortality, and any other provision for contingencies reported as a separate adjustment.

+- The actuary would comment on every contingency that has been taken into account in making the calculations.
+The actuary would also state that there may be other contingencies which-that could have a positive or negative impact and which-that have not been taken into account. - Recognition of a contingency may create a positive or negative impact effect on a calculation.